jdubar/docker-sonarr/README.md

 ## Setup
-Within the Portainer environment, when creating the stack, create an environment variable for `sonarr.MYDOMAIN.com`
+Within the Portainer environment, when creating the stack, create an environment variable named `DOMAIN_NAME` with value `sonarr.MYDOMAIN.com`